dcrapis/oceandao-wiki/Home.md

 **[1 - New Project :fish:]**
 - Funding Ceiling: $3k USD
 - Requires: No one in your project has ever received a grant from OceanDAO.
+Open to all.
 - Benefits: Earmarked.
 Receive feedback during application process.
 Introduced to related projects.

-**[2 - Existing Project OR ​Stewarded Project 🐠]**
+**[2 - Existing Project]**
 - Funding Ceiling: $10k USD
-- Stewarded-Project Requires: No previous grants.
-2 referrals from Stewards.
 - Benefits: Same as above.
 Receive promotion via Newsletter, Twitter, and other channels.

 **[3 - Existing Project :dolphin:]**
-- You have completed 2 or more grants.
 - Funding Ceiling: $20k USD
+- Requires: You have completed 2 or more grants.

 **[4 - Veteran Project :whale2:]**
-- You have completed 5 or more grants.
 - Funding Ceiling: $35k USD
+- Requires: You have completed 5 or more grants.

+### [R11 Update] Funding Levels

 Visit the [Round 11 - Proposals Page](https://oceandao.notion.site/Round-11-Proposals-df939b8b91654ea4aab6006de00fd955) for an overview of the funding round, including all proposals submitted.